szabgab/rust.code-maven.com/pages/prompt.md

 Becuase of that just calling `print!` is not enough.

 By default the Standard Output (STDOUT) channel is buffered.
 The buffer is flushed when we print a newline, but because in this case we don't print a newline we'll need to call `flush` ourselves.
-This is why we needed
+This is why we needed the [std::io::Write](https://doc.rust-lang.org/std/io/trait.Write.html) trait:

 ```rust
 use std::io::Write;